us-irs/spacepackets-py/docs/index.rst

 Currently, this includes the following components:

-- Space Packet implementation according to `CCSDS Blue Book 133.0-B-2`_
+- Space Packet implementation according to `CCSDS Blue Book 133.0-B-2`_.
 - PUS Telecommand and PUS Telemetry implementation according to the `ECSS-E-ST-70-41C standard`_.
 It supports PUS A as well.
+- CCSDS File Delivery Protcol (CFDP) packet implementations according to `CCSDS Blue Book 727.0-B-5`_.
 Other pages (online)

 - `project page on GitHub`_